wattsjake/ece3710-notes/docs/source/assembly.rst

             RET

-..Note:: The above code will delay for [250(1+1+1+1+2)]x1.085 us = 1500 x 1.085 us = 1627.5 us.
+..
+Note:: The above code will delay for [250(1+1+1+1+2)]x1.085 us = 1500 x 1.085 us = 1627.5 us.

-..Warning:: If machine cycle timing is critical to your system design, make sure that you chekc the manufacture's data sheets for the device specification.
+..
+Warning:: If machine cycle timing is critical to your system design, make sure that you chekc the manufacture's data sheets for the device specification.